opgabriel/opgabriel.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a PhD Candidate at the Computer Science Graduate Program of Universidade Federal de Minas Gerais (<a href='https://ppgcc.dcc.ufmg.br/en/'>PPGCC/UFMG</a>) in Belo Horizonte, Brazil and I am currently visiting the <a href="https://smartdata.polito.it/"> SmartData@PoliTO</a> center in Turin, Italy.
+I am a PhD Candidate at the Computer Science Graduate Program of Universidade Federal de Minas Gerais (<a href='https://ppgcc.dcc.ufmg.br/en/'>PPGCC/UFMG</a>) in Belo Horizonte, Brazil and I am currently visiting Politecnico di Torino (Italy), hosted by the <a href="https://smartdata.polito.it/"> SmartData@PoliTO</a> center and the <a href="https://telematica.polito.it/">TNG Group</a>.
 I obtained my MSc and BSc degrees in Computer Science from the same university in 2021 and 2018, respectively.

 I am a member of the <a href='http://www.labcsx.dcc.ufmg.br'>Laboratory of Interdisciplinary Computer Science (CS+X)</a> at UFMG and I worked as a Data Scientist in the Analytical Capabilities Project (a collaboration between DCC/UFMG and GSI/MPMG).
 My research interests include data science, social computing, music information retrieval and complex networks.